-People would naturally think that hospital plumbing systems are complex, when, in fact, they are based on simplicity and reliability.
-Like any good system, it needs scheduled maintenance to ensure operational efficiency for its expected lifetime.
+People would naturally think that hospital plumbing systems are complex when, in fact, they are based on simplicity and reliability.
+Like any sound system, it needs scheduled maintenance to ensure operational efficiency for its expected lifetime.

 Hospital Plumbing Systems

-Plumbers Perth told us that different hospital departments have plumbing systems that are specially installed and designed for their specific area.
-To enable a hospital to run efficiently the equipment has specialised requirements for their maintenance programs that must be adhered to for optimal performance.
+Best Coast Plumbing told us that different hospital departments have plumbing systems specially installed and designed for their specific area.
+To enable a hospital to run efficiently, the equipment has specialized requirements for its maintenance programs that must be adhered to for optimal performance.

 The Laboratory System.

-The waste from these laboratories would be a staff issue and the contents of the purified water and the chemicals therein must be monitored.
-Waste can carry all sorts of organisms which can spread disease, so specialised equipment is used to monitor the system and be able to notify relevant personnel when something goes wrong.
-Any malfunctions in the waste system, or when scheduled maintenance is due, should be automatically relayed to professionals looking after these facilities.
+The waste from these laboratories would be a staff issue, and the contents of the purified water and the chemicals therein must be monitored.
+Waste can carry all sorts of organisms that can spread disease, so specialised equipment is used to monitor the system and be able to notify relevant personnel when something goes wrong.
+Any malfunctions in the waste system or when scheduled maintenance is due should be automatically relayed to professionals looking after these facilities.

 Emergency Plumbing Systems

 The types of plumbing we are talking about are eye wash stations and emergency showers.
-Theses emergency stations are situated in rooms where there are specific risks, such as chemical spills.
+These emergency stations are situated in rooms with specific risks, such as chemical spills.

-Safety rules through the OH&S department states that these stations, eye/face wash and emergency showers, are to be tested on a weekly basis to ensure operational capability.
-Strict regulations set rules about water temperatures, flow rates and the performance of these fixtures as being hands free.
+Safety rules through the OH&S department state that these stations, eye/face wash and emergency showers are to be tested every week to ensure operational capability.
+Strict regulations set rules about water temperatures, flow rates and these fixtures’ performance as hands-free.

 All these systems and there could be hundreds of them in a hospital, need to be tested, during which time they produce a lot of water.
 Part of the maintenance and service process means cordoning off the test areas followed by a proper clean-up to maintain safety.